-The TMT facility AO system, NFIRAOS, enables NGSAO, LGS MCAO and Seeing-Limited observing mode.
+The TMT facility AO system, NFIRAOS, enables NGSAO, LGS MCAO and seeing-limited observing modes.
 Each of the NFIRAOS science instruments will provide up to three low order on‑instrument wavefront sensors (OIWFS) and (for IRIS only) multiple on-detector guide windows (ODGW) to provide high precision tip/tilt, and (only in the case of 2x2 mode) focus and astigmatism measurements.
 When running at high speed, the OIWFS or ODGW measurements are used for tip/tilt, focus and plate scale control.
 When running at low speed, they can compensate for flexure between NFIRAOS and the science instrument.
 The ODGW additional compensate for flexure of the OIWFS because they are directly located on the science focal plane.

-In LGS MCAO mode, NFIRAOS uses six LGS wavefront sensors and the pyramid wave front sensor (PWFS) located within NFIRAOS, as well as up to three On-Instrument wavefront sensors (OIWFS) and/or up to four On-detector guide windows (ODGW) provided by client instruments.
-The PWFS is used as a Truth WFS (TWFS) running at low frame rate for correcting aberrations rising from changes in the sodium layer profile.
-The OIWFS are generally used to provide tip/tilt, focus, and plate scale control ODGW can be used as well if bright guide stars are available within the imager focal plane to provide tip/tilt measurements If faint guide stars are available within the imager focal plane, the ODGW can be used as tip/tilt truth WFS running at lower speed, to provide flexure compensation between OIWFS and instrument focal plane.
-There are also cases when a fast TTF OIWFS measurement cannot be used due to reasons like 1) vignetting science target, 2) extended guide object that is comparable to seeing or 3) lacking infrared guide stars, etc., the PWFS may be used instead to provide high speed but less accurate tip/tilt/focus control.
-The TTF OIWFS could then be used as tip/tilt/focus truth WFS with a faint guide star while other TT OIWFS and/or ODGW may be used as tip/tilt truth WFS.
+In LGS MCAO mode, NFIRAOS uses six LGS wavefront sensors and the pyramid wave front sensor (PWFS) located within NFIRAOS, as well as up to three on-instrument wavefront sensors (OIWFS) and/or up to four on-detector guide windows (ODGW) provided by client instruments.
+The PWFS is used as a truth WFS (TWFS) running at low frame rate for correcting aberrations arising from changes in the sodium layer profile.
+The OIWFS are generally used to provide tip/tilt, focus and plate scale control.
+ODGW can be used as well if bright guide stars are available within the imager focal plane to provide tip/tilt measurements.
+If faint guide stars are available within the imager focal plane, the ODGW can be used as tip/tilt truth WFS running at lower speed, to provide flexure compensation between OIWFS and instrument focal plane.
+There are also cases when a fast TTF OIWFS measurement cannot be used due to reasons like 1) vignetting of the science target, 2) extended guide object that is comparable in size to the seeing or 3) lacking infrared guide stars.
+The PWFS may then be used instead to provide high speed but less accurate tip/tilt/focus control and the TTF OIWFS could be used as tip/tilt/focus truth WFS with a faint guide star while other TT OIWFS and/or ODGW may be used as tip/tilt truth WFS.

 In NGSAO mode, NFIRAOS uses the PWFS with a bright visible natural guide star, and optionally a TTF OIWFS and/or an ODGW, to close the AO loops.
 The NGS is usually a star but can be a small extended object.
 The PWFS running in 96x96 mode has an effective sub-aperture size of 0.31 meters and a magnitude limit of R~13.5 (RD1) for an on axis H band Strehl ratio of 50%.
-With a bright NGS (R<11), the NGSAO mode will provide superior on axis performance to that of LGS mode.
-But the performance will degrade for guide stars that are dimmer or at distances greater than about 5 arcsec from the science object.
+With a bright NGS (R<11), the NGSAO mode will provide superior on-axis performance to that of LGS mode, but the performance will degrade for guide stars that are dimmer or at distances greater than about 5 arcsec from the science object.

 Observing programs will need to provide the following inputs for the successful execution of the observations:

-For AO observations, a backup plan should be always prepared in case:
+For AO observations, a backup plan should always be prepared in case:

 The backup plan should ideally include NGSAO mode and seeing limited mode operations.
 Backup science targets may also be prepared, e.g. standard stars.
 Detailed parameters should be provided for each AO mode in the backup plan.

-Power: 25W per LGS
+Power: 20-25 W per LGS

 The LGSF is responsible for generating artificial guide stars in the mesospheric sodium layer with the brightness, beam quality and asterism geometries required by both the NFIRAOS early light AO system and later AO instruments.